Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/MQTT/HomeAssistant_DiscoveryEnabled.md

 ## Description

-Enable or disable the Home Assistant discovery.<br>
+Enable or disable the Home Assistant discovery.
 Refer to MQTT API - Home Assistant desciption for more details about Home Assistant discovery topics.

 !!!
 Note